fiowro/pmm/doc/source/conf-mysql.rst

 .. _pmm.conf-mysql.user-account.creating:

-:ref:`Creating a MySQL User Account to Be Used with PMM <pmm.conf-mysql.user-account.creating>`
+`Creating a MySQL User Account to Be Used with PMM <pmm.conf-mysql.user-account.creating>`_
 ===============================================================================================

 When adding a |mysql| instance to monitoring, you can specify the |mysql| server